microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionBasicHandler/README.md

       2. Set _Timeout (minutes)_ to 5, so that build times out quickly
    5. Your configuration should look like in the following screenshot<br/>
       ![Configuration settings for basic async Invoke Azure Function check](Pictures/BasicCheckAsyncConfiguration.png?raw=true)

+# Run the check
+To see your Invoke Azure Function check in action, follow these steps:
-4. Create a new YAML pipeline with the following code:
+1. Create a new YAML pipeline with the following code:
 ```yml
 stages:
 - stage: Build